What is Gynecomastia?

 Swelling will continue to subside in the months following your procedure, but most patients see their full results within three to six months.
 To get the most out of your results, it’s important to maintain your weight and a healthy lifestyle, as well as avoid medications or drugs that can cause gynecomastia.
 Dr. Diktaban will work with you to determine if there are any specific causes of your gynecomastia so that you can avoid them in the future.

 Gynecomastia surgery can be a life-changing procedure for many men who finally feel comfortable taking their shirts off in public.
 Although there may be minimal scarring, Dr. Diktaban can recommend the best ways to help fade it during your recovery.
 It can take up to a year for scars to fade but once they do, you can enjoy the full impact of your gynecomastia surgery.

 The cost of gynecomastia varies depending on the extent of the surgery and how long the procedure takes.
 To determine the exact cost of your gynecomastia surgery, please schedule a consultation with Dr. Diktaban at his New York office.
 He will assess your chest and discuss your individual cosmetic goals to determine the cost of your procedure.

 Schedule a Consultation

 Gynecomastia can take a toll on your confidence, making it hard to feel like you’re at your best.
-To learn more about your options for gynecomastia and male breast reduction, we invite you to contact our Manhattan office by calling or filling out our online form.
+To learn more about your options for gynecomastia and male breast reduction, we invite you to contact our Manhattan, New York office by calling or filling out our online form.